 Image by Lindsey Parry Lonely Planet

-This aged, flamboyant gem, with its fading Arabian decor and hand-carved furniture, sports a sumptuous majlis (reception room) that has entertained princes and sheikhs over the decades.
-The lunch buffet offers one of the best opportunities in Abu Dhabi to sample local dishes, including machboos (a casserole of meat or fish, rice and onions cooked in a spicy sauce) or choose your seafood (priced by kilo) with salad bar selection (Dhs30).
+This aged, flamboyant gem, with fading decor, sports a sumptuous majlis (reception room) that has entertained princes and sheikhs over decades.
+The lunch buffet offers an opportunity to sample local dishes, including machboos (a casserole of meat or fish, rice and onions cooked in a spicy sauce) or choose your seafood (priced by kilo) with salad bar selection (Dhs30).

 It also runs a floating restaurant on board a traditional dhow (8.30pm to 10.30pm nightly) from Al Mina to the Breakwater and back.
 It's a fun setting for sampling Arabic dishes while sitting cross-legged on sedans and cushions and enjoying stunning views of Abu Dhabi's night-time skyline.
 It's near the fish market.